agbrettpittman/100DaysOfCode2023_2/README.md

 ## Log

+### Day 39, December 21, 2023

+Typescript was kicking my absolute tail today, but finally got the ability to edit the attributes of a given character working.
+At times it seems like TS's logic parser can't connect certain statements, other-times it feels like magic.
+I suspect it just takes getting used to and learning the little "gotchas" like everything else.

 ### Day 38, December 20, 2023

 Today I added the ability to set a given character as private, added 404 errors that allowed the nav to still be visible, and converted the routes to the JSX format.
 I definitely prefer that format, and it's similar to what I've done in the past when working with React Router.
 That finished the React Router tutorial.
 I started on personal changes now to fill in the gaps that the tutorial didn't necessarily cover.
 I started with working on making character attributes editable.